-Additional information on general standards for the financial consequences for dropping or not attending classes is available in "Think Before You Drop" and the academic progress guidelines are reviewed in Satisfactory Academic Progress.
+There are consequences in financial aid (as well has academically--or both) for dropping or not attending classes and the academic progress guidelines are reviewed in Satisfactory Academic Progress.

 Are there financial aid programs for students who are not enrolled in traditional degree programs?